rescribet/link-lib/README.md

 See [Link Redux](https://github.com/rescribet/link-redux) for documentation on how to use Link in a React application.

-### Included namespace prefixes

-See the [utilities](https://github.com/rescribet/link-lib/blob/master/src/utilities.ts) for the namespaces included by default.

 # Contributing

 The usual stuff.
 Open an issue to discuss a change, open PR's from topic-branches targeted to master for bugfixes and